If you're looking for effective and expert root canal treatment near you in Chessington or Surrey, our highly rated and friendly team can help.

-Your tooth can become infected through decay or trauma, by an injury to your mouth.
+Root canal treatment is required when the nerve inside your tooth becomes infected through decay, trauma or by an injury to your mouth.
 This infection can spread through the root canal system which can eventually lead to an abscess.
 Root canal treatment is the last resort to save a tooth otherwise it will need to be extracted.

 The treatment procedure involves removing harmful bacteria present within the root canal system of the infected tooth.
 Once the infection has been thoroughly cleaned out, the dentist will shape and fill the root canal and seal your tooth, which will help to prevent further infection.

 Following root canal treatment the tooth is weaker and so we may advise you to consider a crown or onlay on the tooth to provide extra support and strength to the tooth.
 Root filled teeth may also darken after treatment.

-You can find out more about root canal treatment by contacting our dentists at Mount Road Dental Surgery.
+Find out more about root canal treatment by contacting our dentists at Mount Road Dental Surgery.

 Most people associate root canals with pain, but modern techniques and anesthesia have made the procedure much more comfortable than it used to be.